Erick-Programmer/Erick-Programmer/README.md

 #### I'm Web Developer front-end.

-#### I'm degree student on analyzes and System Development by Estácio de Sá University.
+#### I'm graduation student in Analyzes and Systems Development by Estácio de Sá University.

 #### My first graduation was on course of the food science by Pará State University from Belém city, Brazil.